-Anderson has many people on his list who have been part of that rebuilding.
-Dan Wallace, UWL associate lecturer in marketing, is one.
+Anderson has many people on his list who have been part of that rebuilding., is one.
 After learning about how to improve Anderson’s LinkedIn profile page in a class, Wallace reached out to Anderson to connect with him about his impressive young start in business.

 "He has been super insightful and helpful,” says Anderson.
 “He really cares about what I’m doing outside of class.
 If have questions, I know I can go to him.”

 Wallace has provided business advice from his own entrepreneurial experience, which also started when he was in school.

 “I can relate to what they are doing.
 I also believe it is important that a business college support entrepreneurs and support students who are doing difficult and impressive things,” says Wallace.
 “It is not easy to be an entrepreneur.”

 , which frequently supports students interested in entrepreneurship, has also been a resource to Anderson — now helping him form an LLC.

 “Every year, a number of UWL students start new businesses.
 Their enthusiasm and innovative ideas are remarkable,” notes Anne Hlavacka, UWL SBDC director.

 The SBDC also offers the UWL Innovation Lab and supports competitions to help students start and grow businesses.

 “It is so weird because this was a hobby,” says Anderson.
 “Then, I started to meet more people in the industry, and I started to hone my craft and promote myself.
 Over time, I have met the right people and they have helped me grow into the artist and person I am today.”